Gluten-Free Pumpkin Chocolate Cake

 Ingredients You’ll Need For Gluten-Free Pumpkin Chocolate Cake

-- Cocoa Powder: adds deep dark chocolate flavor.
+- Cocoa Powder: Go with Dutch process cocoa, it adds a rich, dark chocolate flavor.

-- Cinnamon & Pumpkin Pie Spice: bring the perfect balance of warming fall flavors to this cake.
+- Pumpkin Pie Spice: brings the perfect balance of warming fall flavors to this cake.

 - Leavening Agents: You will need both baking powder and baking soda to help the cake rise and become soft and tender.